-Disclosure of Results of Disciplinary Proceedings Policy Statement results of any disciplinary proceeding conducted by the institution against a student who is the alleged perpetrator of such crime or offense.
+Disclosure of Results of Disciplinary Proceedings Policy Statement

+In accordance with the Higher Education Opportunity Act, Harvey Mudd College will, upon written request, disclose to alleged victims of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the institution against a student who is the alleged perpetrator of such crime or offense.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of this policy.